The Transformer – HL7 2.x / XML Processor transforms HL7 2.X to XML and the reverse, XML to HL7 2.x.

 Execute Processor: Transaction data dependent condition may be specified here as enhanced expression.
 If this expression returns anything other than TRUE (ignore case) – this processor will be skipped

 Execute Transformation: Transaction data dependent condition may be specified here as enhanced expression.
 If this expression returns anything other than TRUE (ignore case) – this transform will be skipped

 On the Child Handling tab, you can specify:

 Child handling strategy: Defines the behavior of the system when it comes to the population of child components or sub-components in cases with one value that does not allow to determine where the field should have sub-components.
 In the case of Default, the field will not be populated with child elements if it has a single value.
 In the case of per-spec, the field will be populated with child element even if this is a single value and child elements are available in the specification.
 If the Custom option is selected, you can specify element names to be populated with child elements and to avoid them.

 Fields to force child population: List of the fields that will be populated with child components or sub-components in all cases.
 E.g. ODS.3

 Fields to avoid child population: List of the fields that will NOT be populated with child components or sub-components in any case.
 E.g. ODS.3

-Put first child value to attribute: If selected, first component or sub-component of the field will be placed in the attribute of the field.
+Put first child value to attribute: If selected, the first component or sub-component of the field will be placed in the attribute of the field.

 On the Message Structure tab, you can specify: